 There's also Drago Wolf, a traitor to the Freedom Fighters who was also an abusive dick to his girlfriend and soared over the Moral Event Horizon in "Endgame".
 He's a massive douchebag and later on joined the comic's resident Psycho Rangers which he promptly contributed absolutely nothing too (in fact he was The Millstone to them).
 No one likes him in-universe or out and Ian Flynn has gleefully admitted that he only brings the guy around when he wants someone to be beaten up.

-Seasonal Rot: It's commonly pointed out that the post-Endgame stories were this due to the fact that they had intended issue 50 to be the end and when it turned out to still be popular, they were forced into a Post Season Script, but without their main villain.
+Seasonal Rot: It's commonly pointed out that the post-Endgame stories were this due to the fact that they had intended issue 50 to be the end and when it turned out to still be popular, they were forced into a Post-Script Season, but without their main villain.

-Signature Story Arc: The "Endgame" story arc, which is probably the only storyline in the comic that is universally considered great.
+Signature Scene: The "Endgame" story arc, though this has waned over time.
 It's also famous for cementing the transition to plot-driven stories and killing off the original Robotnik.